GerbenRampaart/dotenv-typed/README.md

 }
 ```

 Ok, a bit better, but now what when you want to use a healthy default, like 8080 for PORT is it's not available.
-Or what when PORT is available but it does not contain a number?
+Or what when process.env.PORT is available but it does not contain a number?
 That's where dotenv-typed comes in.

 # But now with dotenv-typed !!
 With dotenv-typed you just have a typescript file (I tend to call it environment.ts) that types the settings you expect at runtime.
 These settings can come from a .env or just from process.env.